bhanuprakash4154/Virtual-mouse-/README.md

 # Virtual-mouse-
-Creating a virtual mouse gesture using OpenCV module
+Creating a virtual mouse by performing fingertip gestures using OpenCV module

 Virtual Mouse Using Gesture Recognition
 Implementing a virtual mouse using gesture recognition .